-When I returned to work after a few weeks off, I was asked if I wanted to share my experience & details of my diagnosis.
+Being diagnosed still hit me hard, so I had some time off work.
+When I returned to work after a few weeks off & had a phased return, I was asked if I wanted to share my experience & details of my diagnosis.
 I built up a bit of confidence & decided to give a 5 minute lightening talk at my team meeting in front of around 50 staff.
 So here are just a couple of the slides & points I shared.
+The course had given me valuable learning so I didn’t just feel like I was waffling from the internet.

 I explained my version of my diagnosis of Emotionally Unstable Personality Disorder & thanked everyone for their support while I had been off & once I had returned.
 I also wanted to explain that